-Bravo, Ubisoft, also for employing so many artists to create such digital world concertos.
+Bravo, also for employing so many artists to create this digital world concerto.

 Even in its early stages Elite: Dangerous was clearly something special.
 Maybe it was partly because of my altered state of mind then, but I spent a lot of time just listening to the music and the sound in the game, that makes you feel like you are really flying a spaceship.

 To pick one of so many moments of pause: Every time I open the galaxy map to plot a route and zoom into or out of the billions of stars in our galaxy, choose a star system, hover the cursor over an Earth-like world, and hear a bird, calling in an alien wilderness.

 I hope we can land on green and blue planets, soon.